canfar/canfarproc/manager/CANFAR-CSV1-FLOW.md

   5. List images and search for ID

-  6. Share the image with batch project
+  6. Share the user image with batch project

   7. CANFAR project ID is allowed to access user image (g is glance)